-- 4. IMMUNIZATION RECORD is required for ALL students born after 1956 for proof of immunization or immunity to measles, mumps, rubella, tetanus/diphtheria, and meningitis.
-This policy applies to all students entering the institution for the first time and all students returning after an absence of one semester or more. - 5.
+- 3. IMMUNIZATION RECORD -Each person entering the university shall provide satisfactory evidence of immunity to or immunization against vaccine-preventable diseases to include but not be limited to measles, mumps, rubella, tetanus/diphtheria, and meningitis.
+This policy applies to all students entering the institution for the first time and all students returning after an absence of one semester or more.
+Under circumstances where the immunization records cannot be readily obtained, the student may sign an immunization waiver.
+In the event of an outbreak of a vaccine-preventable disease, students without immunization records will be exclude from the premises until the appropriate disease incubation period has expired or the unimmunized person presents evidence of immunization. - 4.
 APPLICATION FEE.
-A non-refundable fee of \$20.00 is required of ALL students to process the application for admission.
+A non-refundable application fee of \$20.00 is required of ALL applicants to process the application for admission.
 The application fee can be paid online when submitting the application or it can be mailed in the form of a money order or cashier's check to: SUSLA Admissions Office, 3050 Martin Luther King Jr. Drive, Shreveport, LA 71107.
+Applicants can also call the university Cashier to make a credit card payment over the phone.